cedardevs/onestop/docs/api/search-requests.md

 <hr>

-The API provides three Search endpoints for search and discovery of data.
-The following are some examples of well-formatted queries for interacting with the OneStop `/onestop-search/search/collection`, `/onestop-search/search/granule`, and `/onestop-search/search/flattened-granule` (version 2.1+) resource endpoints.
+The API provides Search endpoints for search and discovery of metadata.

+In general:
-* Either a POST or GET request with a correctly formatted **JSON request body** will work.
+* A POST or GET request with a correctly formatted **JSON request body** works.

-* All three endpoints expect the same request schema format to be used but return data of the type in the URL.
+* All endpoints expect the same request schema format to be used but return data of the type in the URL.

-For more detailed information see the full [OpenAPI specification](/static/openapi.yaml).
+[Swagger generated docs](https://app.swaggerhub.com/apis/cedarbot/OneStop/2.4.0) - Details on the OneStop Search endpoints and parameters.

 ## Basic Query